opfernandez/panda_myoarm/README.md

 </p>

 ## Launch Training
-On one terminal:
+On one terminal, we launch the SB3 part, the DRL algorithm that infers actions from provided observations:
 ```bash
 cd dm_robotics_panda/examples/
 python3 SBCustomEnv_v3.py -p <port>
 ```

-On another terminal:
+On another terminal, we launch the simulation environment where the actions are executed and the observations are generated:
 ```bash
 python3 CustomAgent_v3.py -p <port> -i <your.machine.ip.address>
 ```